haroon-ali-dev/Full-Stack-Project-Assessment/README.md

 ## :computer: Demo
 https://github.com/haroon-ali-dev/youtube-scraper-video-manager/assets/87202358/53f718dd-2233-4a41-a117-66eccd83c7b1

+## :x: Problem
+A YouTube video management business faces the recurring challenge of efficiently cataloging and organizing an extensive library of videos for its clients.
+Manually collecting and updating video information such as titles, descriptions, view counts, and upload dates can be a time-consuming and error-prone task.

+## :heavy_check_mark: Solution
+This application utilizes web scraping techniques to extract and save essential YouTube video data.
+By using this application, the business can ensure accurate and up-to-date information for their clients, streamline their video management workflows, and ultimately provide a more seamless and efficient service.

 ## Tech Stack
 HTML, CSS, JavaScript, React.js, Node.js, PostgreSQL, GCP App Engine, GCP Cloud Build, GCP Cloud Storage, GCP App Engine Admin API, GitHub Actions, AWS RDS